dt-rush/pysshlm/README.md

     pysshlm [user@]host [--password "wow you should really use keypairs"]

-Once the session starts, you can type CTRL+L at any time to pop into and out of line-editing mode.
+Once the session starts, you can type CTRL+] at any time to pop into and out of line-editing mode.

 You can force quit in line-mode by hitting CTRL+D.